about

 I am a benefactor of Stichting Handboekbinden (Foundation of Handbook Binding) (www.stichtinghandboekbinden.eu) and friend of Museum Meermanno (House of books, www.meermanno.nl) in The Hague.

-My mission is to complement and elevate the work and service of brands that embrace elegance, fine art and heritage.
-To enrich your work or service through custom boxes that make meaningful impact and authentic connection with clients that love what you do.
+My mission is to complement and elevate the work and service of businesses that embrace elegance, fine art and heritage.
+To enrich your work or service through custom designs that make meaningful impact and authentic connection with clients that love what you do.

 Cartonnage dates back to ancient Egyptian times when they made individually cast and decorated covers for the deceased; sometimes just masks but also whole coffins.